Recurring Orders Version 2.2 was launched on June 10, 2017. The changes are outlined here.

 - Improvements were made to our liquid code and install process for stores using recurring cart style with Recurring Orders.

 - We have now added a risk factor warning in Shopify if a recurring order is generated with a subscription group discount rate applied to a subscription product it should not have been applied to.
-This will only affect initial orders placed through the checkout and will be an extremely edge case scenario.
+This will only affect initial orders placed through the checkout and will be an extreme edge case scenario.

 - We did a full audit of our Google Analytics integration, which helped to prevent events from rendering twice in the Google Analytics dashboard for some merchants.